 Studies of water quality and plankton ecology in Vancouver Lake have been thoroughly performed by WSU Vancouver's Aquatic Ecology Laboratory since 2007.
 Their cyanotoxin research results agreed with measurements from CCPH in that microcystin concentrations (both intracellular and extracellular) frequently exceeded World Health Organization recreational guidelines during the study (2008 and 2009) (Lee et al. 2015).
 Using molecular techniques, Lee et al. (2015) identified that Microcystis sp. was the only microcycstin-producing cyanobacteria species in Vancouver Lake, with most of the Microcystin sp. population containing the toxin-producing gene (mcyE).
-Although Microcystis sp. is also observed in the lake, their relative abundance has never been recorded at greater than 1 percent of the overall cyanobacteria species Aphanizomenon flos-aquae and Dolichospermum flos-aquae (formerly Anabaena flos-aquae) (Rollwagen-Bollens et al. 2018).
+Although Microcystis sp. is observed in the lake, their relative abundance has never been recorded at greater than 1 percent of the overall cyanobacteria assemblage.
+Rather, the summer and fall harmful algae blooms are typically dominated by filamentous cyanobacteria species Aphanizomenon flos-aquae and Dolichospermum flos-aquae (formerly Anabaena flos-aquae) (Rollwagen-Bollens et al. 2018).
 Bhagat and Orsborn (1971) similarly found these same cyanobacteria species to represent 95 percent of all phytoplankton cells counted in samples from the late 1960s.

-During annual late season algae blooms, chlorophyll-a concentrations of up to 500 to 900 μg/L can be observed (Rollwagen-Bollens et al. 2018).
+During annual late season algae blooms, chlorophyll-a concentrations of up to 500 to 900 μ g/L can be observed (Rollwagen-Bollens et al. 2018).
 However, cyanotoxin concentrations do not exactly follow patterns in phytoplankton abundance or biomass.
 Thus, toxin production is influenced independently of the amount of cyanobacteria cells.
 However, cyanobacteria cell abundance, for both toxic and nontoxic species, and intracellular microcystin concentrations were all primarily influenced by orthophosphate concentrations.